 Knowing what sets them apart and how to handle them effectively is crucial for ensuring your business makes the most of its contracts.

-In this article, we'll cover everything you need to know about contract renewals and extensions, how to manage them, and how to use contract management software to stay ahead of deadlines, get an edge in negotiations, and bring your contract management to the next level.
+In this article, we'll cover everything you need to know about contract renewals and extensions, how to manage them, and how to use contract management software to stay ahead of deadlines, get an edge in negotiations, reduce risk, and bring your contract management to the next level.

 What Is a Contract Renewal?